Sriwijaya Air Flight 182: Maintenance issue

 Attempts to rectify the issues had been made multiple times by engineers.
-Several engineers decided to troubleshoot the system in accordance with the written manual, while majority tried to fix the problems by simply cleaning the electrical connector of the autothrottle components.
+Several engineers decided to troubleshoot the system in accordance with the written manual, while a majority of them tried to fix the problems by simply cleaning the electrical connector of the autothrottle components.
 After they completed the cleaning, the engineers would run tests with the built-in test equipment (BITE).
 In every case, the BITE test showed that there were no faults remaining.
 However, as the issue continued to appear despite multiple cleaning attempts, it was clear that the problems were not caused by dirty cable connectors.

-Though there were a wide range of problems with the autothrottle systems, during the 9 January accident flight the problem that occurred on board was a difference in the engine parameter readings, showing distinctly different thrust lever positions, as the left lever continued to move backwards, while the right lever stayed in position.
-Normally, both levers move simultaneously, to prevent thrust asymmetry from occurring.
-The frozen-in-place right lever was particularly noted by investigators, as there were multiple reports of the same problem on earlier flights.
+Although there was a wide range of problems with the autothrottle systems, during the 9 January accident flight the problem that occurred on board was a difference in the engine parameter readings showing distinctly different thrust lever positions as the left lever continued to move backwards while the right lever stayed in position.
+Normally, both levers move simultaneously to prevent thrust asymmetry from occurring.
+The frozen-in-place right lever was particularly noted by investigators as there were multiple reports of the same problem on earlier flights.
 These included reports of difficulties in moving the right lever and also lack of robust response from that lever.

 As the right lever in the accident flight did not move back simultaneously with the left lever, it was suspected that the source was related to friction forces in the thrust control cable.
 The connection between the servo motor and the thrust levers was suspected as the source of this problem, indicating a possible weak linkage between both components.
 The high friction forces eventually tripped the autothrottle torque switch, a feature that allows the pilots to override the autothrottle command.
 As the torque switch was accidentally opened, the autothrottle could not provide input to the lever and the lever eventually stopped moving in its track.
-As it was only the right lever that had high friction and weak linkage, the left lever continued to move backwards, as the autothrottle was not overridden.
+Since it was only the right lever that had high friction and weak linkage, the left lever continued to move backwards, as the autothrottle was not overridden.

-Although the linkage between the servo motor and the thrust lever could not be recovered due to the severity of the impact, this theory was deemed to be the most plausible cause of the problem with the right lever as evidence from other tests did not support other hypotheses.
+Although the linkage between the servo motor and the thrust lever could not be recovered due to the severity of the impact, this theory was deemed to be the most plausible cause of the problem with the right lever, as evidence from other tests did not support other hypotheses.